syoon0123/cs103a-cpa02/README.md

 ## Video Demo

-Here is a link to a quick demo of how to use the app.
+Here is a <a href="https://drive.google.com/file/d/1-6Ueg04K80dcr-8Sm3sR9CZZ6ueW6dq4/view?usp=sharing">link</a> to a quick demo of how to use the app.